Skip to main content

 • An interface INTERFACE X : e requires that the target of e is closed.

-Violations are currently signaled at runtime, but future versions of Ampersand will signal these violations at compile time.
+Inconsistencies are currently signaled at runtime, but future versions of Ampersand will signal these violations at compile time.

 Miscellaneous